SNIR-NIMH/CATNIP/README.md

 * ANTs

-Eiter download the binaries for the corresponding OS, or build from source
+Either download the binaries for the corresponding OS, or build from source
 ```
 https://github.com/ANTsX/ANTs/releases
 ```